A ministry to the East African nation of Uganda

 MIE asks us to continue the work from the U.S. and periodically in Uganda.
 As resources permit, our main tasks will be to assist project leaders Godfrey and Olga Kyazze and education professor Dr. Gillian Kasirye in building curriculum and training faculty.

 We have long prayed God would release us to finish and propagate our refined educational body of wisdom crafted over the years through faith in action.
 Curriculum needs polishing and editing into publishable teacher’s guides and textbooks.
+Thank God, we are making progress.

 This work is extremely portable and readily reproducible in people of every native gifting, cultural background, and education.
 Thus, an important element of the MIE work is the promise that as we are successful in Uganda, others in Africa and beyond may receive similar power of blessing.
 We pray the United States may once again revive its amazing heritage of godliness and blessing in every institution.
 Indeed, our educational vision largely grew out of God’s hand on early America.